navara99/final-project/README.md

 # vCareer

-A full-stack application where employers can host interviews and career fairs. vCareer streamlines the hiring process by combing all aspects of it into one application.
-This application was built using React JS.
+A full-stack application where employers can host interviews and career fairs with real time video and voice engagement.
+The application also allows employers to post jobs, and job seekers to apply to and bookmark them.
+Socket.io is used for real time chat and notifications.
+The live interviews feature a pop-up whiteboard that can be used for real time collaboration.
+This core of this application was built using React JS.
 NodeJS, Express, and PostgreSQL database.

 This is the final project for the Web Development Bootcamp at [Lighthouse Labs](https://www.lighthouselabs.ca/).
 The project is done by [@navara99](https://github.com/navara99), [@scc416](https://github.com/scc416) and [@YagneshP](https://github.com/YagneshP).